 A good contract will help clarify the parties’ agreement and set out how future issues are to be resolved.

-For over 37 years, Michael Opton has been counseling clients in a broad array of matters, including business transactions, real estate matters, family law issues and estate matters.
+For over 37 years, Michael Opton has been counseling clients in a broad array of matters, including business transactions, real estate matters, family law issues, personal injury cases and estate matters.
 Over the course of his career, he has learned what people who are looking for legal services, should both look for, and avoid.